Locations:

 What is the outlook for cystine stones?

 Cystine stones can happen multiple times in your life.
-If you have cystinuria, dietary changes and medication may be needed to prevent the formation of cystine stones.
-Cystine stones must be treated and monitored to prevent damage to your urinary tract, kidneys and bladder.
+If you have cystinuria, you may need food-related changes and medication to prevent the formation of cystine stones.
+Your healthcare provider will monitor you and make sure you receive proper treatment for any new cystine stones to prevent damage to your urinary tract, kidneys and bladder.

 Medically Reviewed